 - Writing/Messaging: Communicating messages to multiple audiences can be challenging.
 Our team can help you craft consistent, appealing messages to specific, key audiences.

 - LSA Magazine, the CASE award-winning magazine of the College, reaches 180,000 alumni, UM administrators, and LSA faculty and staff, and is the only College communication that reaches all of our alumni.
 Issues are theme-based to reflect the College's strengths and priorities: internationalism, social science, literature, science, and the arts.
 We solicit content for each issue from a host of sources, including academic departments.
-Lara Zielin is the magazine's editor.
-Rebekah Murray is the magazine's assistant editor.
-You can email them at email@example.com.
+Matt Nelson is the magazine's executive editor.
+You can reach him at email@example.com.

 - LSA Today: The homepage of the LSA website is one of the College's most visible, most important marketing assets.
 LSA DMC creates timely, interesting content to tell the countless stories that illustrate the reach and importance of the College and its community.
 This content is also wrapped up four times a year and delivered in a CASE award-winning email newsletter to LSA alumni and friends.